-Your Essential Guide to Dandruff Treatment
+Doctor’s Note: Your Easy Guide to Dandruff Treatment

-Scalp Treatment: What is Dandruff?
+What Is Dandruff?

 Dandruff is a common scalp condition that causes white flakes and itching.
 It happens because the skin on your scalp sheds too quickly.
 This leads to mild to moderate itching and noticeable white or yellow flakes with small “holes” where hair grows.